Us as a Community and BUSINESS

 Injustice like racism, poverty, sexism, ableism, and all other forms of oppression are public health issues.
 So as health professionals, it is part of our work to address these systemic harms.

-We welcome and encourage your questions and thoughts about this and justice topics important to you and your communities if and when we work together.
+If and when we work together, we welcome and encourage your questions and thoughts about this and justice topics important to you and your communities.

 TRAUMA-INFORMED